-Spanish club players representing all 42 teams in the top two divisions began the first work stoppage in 27 years on Friday in their demand for improved salary guarantees and the payment of ?50 million ($72 million) clubs owe in unpaid salaries to more than 200 players.
+Spanish club players representing all 42 teams in the top two divisions began the first work stoppage in 27 years on Friday in their demand for improved salary guarantees and the payment of $72 million clubs owe in unpaid salaries to more than 200 players.

 While most squads are honoring the strike and won't return to practice until late Monday or Tuesday, clubs involved in European competition trained, with Athletic Bilbao, Villarreal and Sevilla facing Europa League matches next week.

-Barcelona's friendly against Napoli on Monday will also go ahead.
+Barcelona's exhibition against Napoli on Monday also will go ahead.